-The Middle Applegate Watershed Pilot is a collaborative project between the Medford District, the Applegate Partnership, the Southern Oregon Small Diameter Collaborative, the Rogue River-Siskiyou National Forest and others.
+The Middle Applegate Watershed Pilot is a collaborative project between the Medford District, the Applegate Partnership, the Southern Oregon Forest Restoration Collaborative (formerly the Small Diameter Collaborative), the Rogue River-Siskiyou National Forest and others.
 Informed by the results of the collaborative Applegate Fire Learning Network's landscape assessments and multiple values mapping, a project was identified and nominated by local collaborative groups to the Secretary of the Interior for consideration as a landscape level restoration pilot.
 The Secretary accepted the proposal to be a pilot for the landscape restoration of dry Douglas-fir forests based on the approaches developed Jerry Franklin and Norm Johnson.

 Middle Applegate Watershed Pilot Project

 - Middle Applegate Watershed Analysis - 8/95 (PDF) maps (PDF)

 - Understanding the Middle Applegate Pilot (Applegater, Spring 2011) (PDF)